mzazon/awesome-cloud-projects/azure/cross-tenant-governance-framework/cross-tenant-governance-framework.md

 1. **Create Azure Lighthouse Delegation Template**:

    Azure Lighthouse uses Azure Resource Manager templates to define the delegation relationship between service provider and customer tenants.
 The template specifies which users or groups in the MSP tenant will have access to customer resources and what permissions they'll have.
-This delegation model ensures secure, audit-able access while maintaining proper separation of concerns.
+This delegation model ensures secure, auditable access while maintaining proper separation of concerns.

    ```bash
    # Create the ARM template for Lighthouse delegation